Three years of Radd-ul-Fasaad’s success

 As the operation completed its three years on February 22, 2020, the Army chief General Qamar Javed Bajwa said the operation indiscriminately eliminated residual/latent threat of terrorism and ensured security of Pakistan borders.
 “In this journey from Terrorism to Tourism, Security forces & Int agencies backed by the entire Nation, achieved unparalleled success at a monumental cost paid in men & material.
 Tribute to our martyrs, our real heroes, our pride,” the Inter-Services Public Relations (ISPR) Directorate quoted the Army chief as having said on the occasion.
 “Gains of 2 decades of war on terror shall be consolidated to achieve enduring peace and stability both for Pak & the region.
 Army is aware and capable of thwarting all threats to security/sovereignty of Pakistan irrespective of the cost,” the COAS added.

-The operation Raddul-Fasaad has restored peace and stability in the country but also helped Pakistan in mainstreaming the Federally Administered Tribal Areas by merging it with Khyber Pakhtunkhwa province.
-Raddul Fassad has also led the way in opening of the Kartarpur Corridor on eastern border, a major peace initiative taken by Pakistan with regard to India.
-The Operation Radd-ul-Fasaad has zeroed in on the crux of the terrorism problem and eliminated the remnants of terrorists, including their facilitators, which were out to destabilize the four provinces.
-It has also ensured much secure borders, thus ending terrorism dynamics from evolving further in the country.
+The operation has restored peace and stability and helped Pakistan in mainstreaming the Federally Administered Tribal Areas by merging it with Khyber Pakhtunkhwa.
+It has also led the way in opening of the Kartarpur Corridor on eastern border, a major peace initiative taken by Pakistan with regard to India.
+The Operation Radd-ul-Fasaad has zeroed in on the crux of the terrorism problem and eliminated the remnants of terrorists.

 Recently, a Pakistan Army colonel was martyred near Tank in an intelligence-based operation (IBO).
 Before that several other officers were martyred in similar operations, including a Military Intelligence colonel in Quetta and a major in DI Khan.
 All of them led intelligence based operations against terrorists; they were leading from the front and sacrificed their lives for the country.